Perhaps one

 not

-necessarily "vet-specific" categories, foot, hoof, and teeth maintenance
+necessarily "vet-specific" categories, foot, hoof, and teeth

 are also

 necessary procedures for a horse’s health.
-Diet, grooming, and providing a safe/clean living environment
+Diet, grooming,

 are also important to having a healthy horse.